PureHarmonyProject/app-Trip/README.md

 # app-pirT
-Cross platform OMH pirT app for HMS EMUI and Oniro/HarmonyOS
+Cross platform OMH pirT app for AOSP and Oniro